Home › Glossary ›

 Human Interface Device profile

-An example scenario might be a text keyboard accessory used to enter text on a mobile device, linked wirelessly by Bluetooth and HID.
+An example scenario might be a full text keyboard accessory used to enter text on a mobile device, linked wirelessly by Bluetooth and HID.

 See: Bluetooth